gnolang/gno/docs/gno-infrastructure/setting-up-a-faucet.md

 #### IP Throttling

 When `gnofaucet` has the `-is-behind-proxy` flag enabled, it allows a maximum of `5` requests per minute from a single IP address.
+To configure this, change the hardcoded `maxRequestsPerMinute` value in the [`throttle.go`](https://github.com/gnolang/gno/blob/master/contribs/gnofaucet/throttle.go) file in the `gnofaucet` folder.

 ### Requests and errors